This article was originally published on 1/14/2014, and has been updated for freshness and accuracy.

 Less than 3% of website visitors are willing to fill out a contact form on your website

-They're simply not ready to buy.
-They're looking for information and they're looking for resources.
-They want to figure out whether you're credible, resourceful, and knowledgeable before they spend their time meeting with you.
-Just because they found your website doesn't mean they're ready to be your best friend.
 It is important for you to provide ease of use access to your website visitors to allow them to "shop" the website in the ways they want.
 Provide easy to identify avenues to different pieces of information that let the user drill down further into your site at their own pace.
-But it is also importnat to be able to gain insight to their buyers journey through analytic data.
+But it is also important to be able to gain insight to their buyers journey through analytic data.

 Can you tell where they came from?